bartlomiej-aleksiejczyk/markup-refine-lib/README.md

 # markup-refine-lib

-**markup-refine-lib** is a customizable, lightweight CSS and JS library designed to give a simple way to style HTML with an emphasis on a native HTML look.
+**markup-refine-lib** is a CSS and JS library designed to give a simple way to style HTML with an emphasis on a native HTML look.
 What's more, markup-refine-lib is fully responsive, just like the native styling of HTML

 **Note**: markup-refine-lib is currently in the early stages of development and may not be suitable for production environments yet.